 From October 1999 to December 2008 Marc did double duty performing a mid-day talk show on WFHG FM-AM in Bristol Virginia-Tennessee.
 While there he performed town halls and addressed issues of public policy while representing several on air advertisers.

 In January 2009, Marc was added to the staff at Embry Riddle Aeronautical University serving as Special Assistant to the President for Government and Community affairs and serves as the moderator and producer of "The President's Speakers Series," a program of interviews with public policy experts on foreign and domestic policy before a live audience.
 In August of 2019, Marc moved the Speaker Series to Daytona State College with a focus on local and regional issues utilizing experts and DSC faculty to the mix in moderated discussion.

 Raised in Rhode Island, Marc has hosted morning radio shows in New England before moving to Florida in 1990 to serve as executive producer of Steve Crowley's "American Scene".
 From there, he conducted his own national coast-to-coast radio show, "The American Forum", before finally making his way to Daytona Beach and WNDB.

 In addition to his extensive radio background, Bernier has hosted cable TV shows in Massachusetts, Rhode Island, and Florida.

-Marc was a frequent contributor to Fox News, CNN, and MSNBC as well as a contributor to the WB's "The Buzz".
-Marc is a news analyst for Fox 35 News in Orlando, Florida.
+Marc has made frequent appearances on C-SPAN.
+He was a frequent contributor to Fox News, CNN, and MSNBC as well as a contributor to the WB's "The Buzz".
+Marc has served as a news analyst for Fox 35 News in Orlando, Florida.